 Please note that applying for a Tuition Exchange scholarship does not affect your child’s chances of admission to USC, and applying to USC does not affect your child’s chances for a Tuition Exchange scholarship.

-BEFORE OCTOBER 1 OF YOUR CHILD’S SENIOR YEAR IN HIGH SCHOOL (or the year before his/her anticipated fall enrollment, if not currently in high school), you must submit the following to USC Benefits (email@example.com or campus mail at Mail Code 0704):
+BEFORE OCTOBER 1 OF YOUR CHILD’S SENIOR YEAR IN HIGH SCHOOL (or the year before his/her anticipated fall enrollment, if not currently in high school), you must submit the following two items to USC Benefits (firstname.lastname@example.org or campus mail at Mail Code 0704):

 - A Tuition Exchange certification application (applications are only accepted from July 1 to October 1 each year, and are only available, on this site, during that time period.
 The application for the 2018-2019 school year (form HERE) will be available on this site until October 1, 2017).

 - A copy of the child’s official state birth certificate

 You only need to complete one Tuition Exchange application for all schools to which your student is applying.
 If after submitting the initial Tuition Exchange application you wish to add another school for Tuition Exchange consideration, email the HR Service Center immediately.
 Likewise, email the HR Service Center if your student fails to apply for admission to a school s/he listed on the initial Tuition Exchange application, or if you simply wish to remove a school your student listed from consideration.

 What if you missed the October 1 deadline?

 You may apply the following year.
 As the largest private employer in the city of Los Angeles, the sheer number of employees eligible for this program means that we get a high number of Tuition Exchange requests.
 And because the program requires a balance of outgoing and incoming students (see “How the program works” above), we are not able to consider any applicants after the deadline.